 - Nara Women's University INTERNATIONAL HOUSE

-- The International House of Nara Women's University is a residence hall for foreign researchers and international students who are working and studying at Nara Women's University.
-It has several facilities including residence rooms, meeting rooms, a computer room, and a lounge.
+- The International House of Nara Women's University is a residence hall for foreign researchers and international students who are working or studying at Nara Women's University.
+It has several facilities including residence rooms, and a lounge.
 It has 40 single rooms, 2 rooms for couples and 2 rooms for families.

 Kitakouji-cho, Nara, 630-8252 Japan